 NAEYC accredited Early Childhood Education Center

-The School of Education's Early Childhood Education Center is a "teacher-training" facility accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children (NAEYC), the nation's largest organization of early childhood educators.
+The College of Education, Health, and Human Services's Early Childhood Education Center is a "teacher-training" facility accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children (NAEYC), the nation's largest organization of early childhood educators.

 National Survey of Student Engagement (NSSE) and the Noel-Levitz Student Satisfaction Survey (SSI)

 According to UM-Dearborn students, the University exceeds or equals national averages in five key areas: Academics, Faculty, Reputation, Safe Campus and Strong Community.
 Click here for the results from the National Survey of Student Engagement (NSSE) and the Noel-Levitz Student Satisfaction Survey (SSI).